SignTools/SignTools/INSTALL-ADVANCED.md

 The certificate is a file with an extension `.p12`.
 To obtain it, follow the instructions below:

 **On macOS:** Install [Xcode](https://developer.apple.com/xcode/) and open the `Account Preferences` (A).
 Sign into your account using the plus button.
 Select your account and click on `Manage Certificates...`.
 In the new window (B), click the plus button and then `Apple Development`.
 Click `Done`.
 Now open the `Keychain` app (C).
-There you will find your certificate, its certification authority/ies, and your private key.
+There you will find your certificate, its one or more certification authorities, and your private key.
 Select each one by holding `Command`, then right-click and select `Export items...`.
 This will export you the `.p12` file you need.

 <table>
 <tr>